-The single- and multi-species models estimate similar fishing mortality rates for pollock that have remained relatively stable at around 0.12 since the early 1980s (Fig. 10).
-Both models also estimate low and relatively steady fishing mortality rates for arrowtooth flounder (i.e., ~ 0.03).
-The adjustment of residual mortality for Pacific cod from 0.37 to 0.38, to match the recent stock assessment (Thompson et al. 2018), results in slightly higher estimates of fishing mortality over time (0.27-0.53) as compared to the 2016 assessment (0.24-0.45), with indications of slight increases in fishing mortality in recent years (Fig. 10).
+The single- and multispecies models estimate similar fishing mortality rates for pollock that have remained relatively stable at around 0.11 since the early 1980s (Fig. 17).
+Both models also estimate low and relatively steady fishing mortality rates for arrowtooth flounder (i.e., $\sim 0.03$ ).
+Fishing mortality for Pacific cod is generally higher than pollock or arrowtooth, and varies over time (0.27-0.49).
+Fishing mortality for Pacific cod declined substantially between 2012-2021 with indication of slight increases in 2022-2023 (Fig. 17).